victorkrassovsky/victorkrassovsky.github.io/docs/_posts/2024-07-12-quantum_computing.md

 $$

 ### Observables
-Observables are physical properties that can be observed about the system.
-They are represented by
+Observables are physical properties that can be observed about a system.
+They are represented by some sequence of operators applied to the state.